eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 Use this property to provide a tabular read-only report of a custom SPARQL query at the place where this property shape is used in the user interface.

-The following placeholder can be used in the query text of the sparql query:
+The following placeholder can be used in the query text of the SPARQL query:

 - `{{shuiMainResource}}` - refers to the main resource rendered in the start node shape of the currently displayed node shape tree (only relevant in case of sub-shape usage) ;
 - `{{shuiResource}}` - refers to the resource which is rendered in the node shape where this property shape is used (maybe a sub-shape) ;
 - `{{shuiGraph}}` - the currently used graph.

 Used Path: `shui:valueQuery`